Drive Other Car Coverage

 A Drive Other Car Coverage form extends Auto Medical Payments and Uninsured and Underinsured Motorists Coverage to protect non-owned and hired vehicles when driven by any member of the insured household.
 For instance, while returning home from a shopping trip, Cindy was the injured passenger.
 She is covered for underinsured motorist coverage under a policy modified by her Driver Other Car coverage.

 Another issue handled by a Drive Other Car Coverage option is Physical Damage Coverage for non-owned or hired vehicles.
-The coverage expands the definition of covered auto to include a private passenger-type vehicle that is under the control of the scheduled individual and the spouse.
+The coverage expands the definition of a covered auto to include a private passenger-type vehicle that is under the control of the scheduled individual and the spouse.
 In the situation in part one featuring Ginger and Jake, the same tree abuse happens during the test drive, but this time the company policy on her husband’s car is modified by a Drive Other Car Coverage option.
 That insurance will pay Jake for the damage to his vehicle.

 If your household’s vehicle situation is similar to what has been discussed, you might want to get together with a Hertvik Insurance Group advisor to arrange for proper coverage.